COVID-19 vaccines for younger kids already en route to NC - NewsBreak

 COVID-19 vaccines for younger kids already en route to NC

 The North Carolina Department of Health and Human Services said they were anticipating 411,000 doses of the pediatric vaccines.
-A spokes person told CBS 17 the doses would arrive in waves over nine business days.Where to get your child the COVID-19 vaccine in North Carolina
+A spokesperson told CBS 17 the doses would arrive in waves over nine business days.Map shows where kids ages 5 to 11 can get the COVID-19 vaccine in North Carolina

 The state noted, “doses cannot be administered to 5-11-year-olds until the CDC has made its recommendations”.